qunoot-k/Projects/README.md

+The problem has been taken from edabit (https://edabit.com/).
 Given a dictionary of student names and a list of their test scores over the semester, return a list of all the students who passed the course (in alphabetical order).
 However,